jsimplicio/jsimplicio.github.io/_posts/2019-4-20-sharing-project-media-with-public-links.md

 </figure>

 Inside a link's settings are features:
- * The ability to delete such share link
+ * Delete the share link
- * Setting an access code for people to access the content behind the share link
+ * Set an access code for people to access the content behind the link
  * Set link expiration
  * Share link to chosen Slack channels